RWTH-i5-IDSG/ixsi/README.md

 IXSI - Interface for X-Sharing Information documentation

-IXSI is a interface for exchanging information  between a Travel Information System an a Ride Sharing System (Carsharing, Bikesharing).
+IXSI is a interface for exchanging information  between a Travel Information System and a Ride Sharing System (Carsharing, Bikesharing).
 This repository contains the documentation written in TeX.
 To generate the pdf:

 ```